davidalovell/studio/tickler.md

 - Use digitone as a midi controller to influence the sequencer parameters, build that into the script for happy accidents

 ## Vox/Seq
+- Check beat
+- Check offset, there is a bug
 - Build in crow support
 - Add comments to help with how to use user properties
 - Add comments to say you need a nil handler in vox.action